p5150j/novela-hugo-starterZ/content/post/virtual-reality-connective-tissue.md

 #### Buttons and firing events

-Now that we have our buttons we want to attach REST post events to them
+Now that we have our buttons in Unity let's connect them to publishing events that another device can subscribe to.
+For this, we can use a REST API and POST data using 2 functions TurnLightOn() and TurnLightOff().

 ```js
 ...